earthly/website/blog/_posts/2022-09-12-mng-dotfiles-with-git.md

 If you want to delete the original file, you will also need to delete the link, so it's of no use running only `rm -rf $temp`; it's necessary to run `rm -rf ~/hardlink' too.

 Soft links do not allow you to do this, as they are just files that point to other files.
-So for dotfiles, it is much better to have a hardlink that allows you to directly edit a dotfile wherever it is, and those changes are reflected in your Git repository.
+So for dotfiles, it is much better to have a hard link that allows you to directly edit a dotfile wherever it is, and those changes are reflected in your Git repository.

-## Creating the HardLink
+## Creating the Hard Link

 ![Creating]({{site.images}}{{page.slug}}/create.png)\